top of page

 Confidentiality

-Your shared information is kept confidential with Discover Difference Psychology Clinic Ltd. Where possible we will anonymise information so that individual clients cannot be identified.
+Your information is kept confidential with Discover Difference Psychology Clinic.
+Where possible, we will anonymise information so that individual clients cannot be identified.
 The exceptional and rare circumstances where we may need to share information is if we are concerned about significant harm happening to you (either by yourself or from someone else) as we may need to contact other services (e.g. GP, emergency services) in order to ensure your safety.
 In these rare cases, we will always aim to discuss this information sharing beforehand, unless there is a valid reason that we cannot.
 Another circumstance where we may need to share information is if we believe that there is intent to cause harm to another person/organisation (e.g. terrorism).
 This is because the law may require that we inform an authority without seeking your permission.
 In such a situation, the law may require that we share your personal information without your knowledge.

 A description of all data held about you